 All main election procedures will be covered in addition to any new or topical arrangements.
-The course provides guidance across all election elements allowing new staff an overview and provide a refresher for experienced staff to identify efficient and effective organisation and exchange good practise examples.
+The course provides guidance across all election elements allowing new staff an overview and provide a refresher for experienced staff to identify efficient and effective organisation and exchange good practice examples.

 13 February 2018 – Camden

 A one day course that concentrates on the duties and responsibilities when employing staff and handling electoral data and information.
 The course will consider the impact these duties have on the electoral services team and good practice solutions